 Day Six – go ‘Down de Islands’ on a boat tour

 Head DDI (Down De Islands) on a boat tour and explore Gasparee Caves.
-You will need to pre-book this through a tour company or Chaguaramas Development Agency.

 If boats or caves aren’t your thing, stay on dry land for a round of golf.
 Chaguaramas Golf Course is a cheap, basic nine-hole public course in a beautiful setting.
 Alternatively, you could book a visitor tee-time at St. Andrew’s Golf Course in Maraval.
 This will cost you more but it is a beautiful championship course although golfing as a non-member can be tricky.
 Call ahead to make sure you will be allowed on the course.